Pravargav/Amadeus/English/sentences.md

--> Take off your shoes./
-He took off his jacket.(Removing something)
+-> Take off your shoes./He took off his jacket.(Removing something)

 -> The thief ran off./She drove off quickly.(Movement away from a place)

--> He jumped off the table./
-She fell off the bike.(Movement from a surface - top → down)
+-> He jumped off the table./She fell off the bike.(Movement from a surface - top → down)

 -> The plane - flew over the building/ - is above the building.

 -> She walked past the hospital.(You do NOT enter.
 You do NOT stop.
 You just go beyond it.)

 -> She drove through the market. (inside the market area)- (Through -go inside and come out)

--> The office is open Monday through Friday.(American)- (From Monday to Friday, including Friday)-(Monday to Friday- british )

--> 20 past 5 - 5:20

--> 20 to 6 - 5:40

 -> The door closed by itself/ The machine stopped by itself.